FHantke/brave-browser-wiki/Brave-Sync-v2.md

 2. Then the stretched key is used directly as a AES128-CTR-HMAC encryption key.

 #### What gets encrypted
-In `components/sync/protocol/sync.proto`, each `SyncEntity` contains `EntitySpecifics` which is actual data of each date type.
+In `components/sync/protocol/sync.proto`, each `SyncEntity` contains `EntitySpecifics` which is the actual data of each data type.
 For example,
 ```protobuf
 message BookmarkSpecifics {
   optional string url = 1;